gterren/kernel_intra-hour_solar_forecasting/README.md

 ### Relevance Vector Machine for Regression

-Implementation of SVM in pytorch for GPUs and CPUs paralellization support.
+Implementation of RVM in pytorch for GPUs and CPUs paralellization support.
 Respectivaly, the codes are CV-RVM.py, CV-RRVM.py, and CV-MTRVM.py for independent RVMs, chain of RVMs and Multi-Task RVM.